 Hair Color Questions Answered

 Whether you color your hair or you're thinking about it, you probably have questions.
-Celebrity Colorist Jason Backe has answers.
+Celebrity colorist Jason Backe has solutions.

 Another thing, get a head band or a scarf.
 Right now it's totally on point to wear chic hair accessories.
 Scarves, head bands, jewels, whatever you can pop into your hair to kind of camouflage that new growth is going to be great.